 Has the red light camera program been discontinued in California?

 No, it hasn’t.
-Sacramento and a few other counties have discounted red light cameras, but these are exceptions.
+Sacramento and a few other counties have discontinued red light cameras, but these are exceptions.
+For instance, the City of Fremont uses this system in over 12 intersections.

 How many points does a red light camera ticket carry in California?